I Killed MarketingNow and Built XPilot Instead. Here's Why.

 That was the problem.
 Not “marketing” as a vague category.
 Not content creation in general.
 One specific, painful, time-consuming thing that indie hackers deal with every single day.
 The kind of problem where if you could save someone even an hour a day, they would pay for it without thinking twice.

-XPilot is an AI autopilot for your X presence.
-You connect your account, tell it about yourself and your goals, and it handles the rest: content generation, scheduling, and continuous adaptation based on what actually performs well for your audience.
+XPilot was an AI autopilot for your X presence.
+You connected your account, told it about yourself and your goals, and it handled the rest: content generation, scheduling, and continuous adaptation based on what actually performed well for your audience.

-The interface is chat-first.
-There is no complex dashboard to learn, no 47-tab navigation, no onboarding flow that takes 20 minutes.
-You talk to it like you would talk to a co-founder who happens to manage your X account.
-Tell it what you are working on, what you want to be known for, what kind of audience you want to attract, and it figures out the content strategy, the posting schedule, and the engagement patterns.
+The interface was chat-first.
+No complex dashboard to learn, no 47-tab navigation, no onboarding flow that takes 20 minutes.
+You talked to it like you would talk to a co-founder who happens to manage your X account.

-A few things that make it different from the scheduling tools that already exist:
+A few things that made it different from the scheduling tools that already existed:

-It is algorithm-aware.
-X open-sourced their recommendation algorithm, and XPilot is built with deep awareness of how it actually works.
-This is not guesswork about “best times to post.”
-It understands what signals the algorithm rewards and optimizes your content accordingly.
+It was algorithm-aware.
+X open-sourced their recommendation algorithm, and XPilot was built with deep awareness of how it actually works.
+Not guesswork about “best times to post.”
+It understood what signals the algorithm rewards and optimized content accordingly.

-It is chat-first.
+It was chat-first.
 Most social media tools feel like enterprise software shrunk down for indie hackers.
-XPilot feels like a conversation.
-You do not need to learn a new tool.
-You just talk to it.
+XPilot felt like a conversation.

 What Building It Felt Like